riyapannu7/development-challenges/README.md

 # development-challenges

 This Repository is a collection of development challenges that will be very fun to implement to learn application development.
+These challenges will be more inclined towards application side rather than general algorithms problems.
+So, mainly it will include of developing a system for a particular use-case.

 ## Syntax for writing a new challenge